posthtml/posthtml-reporter/README.md

 Reporter Plugin to display PostHTML Messages (`result.messages`) on various Interfaces

-> :warning: Add this plugin as the last in your plugins array to work properly
+> :warning: Add this plugin as the last in your plugins array to work properly or use [post-sequence](https://github.com/GitScrum/post-sequence)

 <h2 align="center">Options</h2>